nasa/cumulus/docs/deployment/README.md

 - **`thin_egress_jwt_secret_name`**: Use the value created during the previous [`Create a secret for signing Thin Egress App JWTs`](#create-a-secret-for-signing-thin-egress-app-jwts) step
 - **`token_secret`**: A string value used for signing and verifying [JSON Web Tokens (JWTs)](https://jwt.io/) issued by the API.
 For security purposes, it is **strongly recommended that this value be a 32-character string**.
 - **`data_persistence_remote_state_config`**: This object should contain the remote state values that you configured in `data-persistence-tf/terraform.tf`.
 These settings allow `cumulus-tf` to determine the names of the resources created in `data-persistence-tf`.

+#### Configure the Thin Egress App

+The Thin Egress App is used for Cumulus distribution.
+Follow the steps [in the documentation](./thin_egress_app) to configure distribution in your `cumulus-tf` deployment.

 #### Initialize Terraform